Marxist–Leninist Party of Germany: History

 The MLPD promotes Marxism–Leninism and Mao Zedong Thought.
+The party openly promotes critical literary works of Willi Dickhut, Vladimir Lenin, Friedrich Engels, Joseph Stalin, Mao Zedong and Karl Marx on their websites as well as in their meetings.
 Only part of the MLPD's membership originates from the 1960s students' movement.
 Willi Dickhut, the party's founder, had been expelled from the Communist Party of Germany in 1966 for criticizing the change of social conditions in the Soviet Union.
 His book on the restoration of capitalism in the Soviet Union was published in 1971 and is a fundamental part of the MLPD's ideology.
 The MLPD describes the political and economic changes in most of the Eastern European countries after the 20th Party Congress of the Communist Party of the Soviet Union as treason to socialism.
 From 1976, when the economic changes provided by Deng Xiaoping were taking place, the MLPD's predecessor organizations criticized those changes as China's restoration of capitalism.

 In the 1998 federal elections, the party gained only 0.01 percent of the votes.
 In 2002, the MLPD did not participate in the federal elections and called on people to boycott.
 The MLPD participated in the 2005 federal elections, generally positioning itself in campaigns as a radical alternative to the Left Party.
 The MLPD won 0.1 percent of the total votes cast.
 This marked a tenfold increase compared to the result of 1998, despite the competition with the Left Party.
 Its strongest showing was in the states of Saxony-Anhalt and Thuringia, where it garnered 0.4 percent of the vote.
 MLPD also participated in 2009 federal elections and has announced its participation in the 2013 federal elections.

-Still some trade unions in Germany have a policy of expelling members of the MLPD.
+Still, some trade unions in Germany have a policy of expelling members of the MLPD.
 An example of this is when the former chairman of the party, Stefan Engel, was forced to leave the IG Metall and became a member of Ver.di, which does not take a stance against the MLPD.

-For the 2017 federal election the MLPD formed the Internationalistischen Bündnis (Internationalist Alliance) coalition.
-The coalition is made up of different local electoral groups, migrant organizations (such as ATIF, ADHK and the German section of the Communist party of Iran) and labor union groups.
+For the 2017 federal election, the MLPD formed the Internationalistischen Bündnis (Internationalist Alliance) coalition.
+The coalition is made up of different local electoral groups, migrant organizations (such as ATIF, ADHK and the German section of the Communist Party of Iran) and labor union groups.

 Although the party has seen little success in national or state elections, the party has managed to gain a number of local councils seats.
 However these party are contested under a different local label and not with an explicit communist program.
 However these parties are all members of the MLPD-led electoral coalition Internationalist Alliance.